adityaanikam/vwo_intern/README.md

 - [ ] Database sharding
 - [ ] Caching layer

+## Contact

+For any questions, please contact Aditya Nikam at adityanikam9502@gmail.com.

 ---

 **Note**: This application is for educational and demonstration purposes.
 Always consult with healthcare professionals for medical advice based on blood test results.